Tanoak (Notholithocarpus densiflorus) - Sudden Oak Death

 A survey of the fungi associated with severe leaf spots on salal growing on southern Vancouver Island, BC found Alternaria sp., Monochaetia sp., Pestalotiopsis spp., Phoma sp., Phomopsis sp., Phyllosticta pyrolae, and Valdensia heterodoxa (formerly Valdensinia heterodoxa) as the most common.

-Phytophthora ramorum (Sudden Oak Death) can also produce necrotic leaf spots and petioles on salal and other Gaultheria sp.
-This is a quarantined pest so if you suspect you have seen a P. ramorum-infected plant in Oregon, call the Invasive Species Hotline, 1-800-INVADER (1-800-468-2337).
+Phytophthora ramorum (Sudden Oak Death) can also produce necrotic leaf spots and petiole lesions on salal and other Gaultheria sp. (such as G. procumbens).
+This is a quarantined pest so if you suspect you have seen a P. ramorum-infected plant in Oregon, call the Invasive Species Hotline, 1-866-INVADER (1-866-468-2337).

 Most fungal leaf spots are favored by wet weather that keeps leaves wet for extended periods of time.
 They generally survive unfavorable conditions in plant debris.